 Thank you for stopping by and checking out our training programs.
+This page outlines the training program offerings in Tampa.
+Information on training programs in St. Petersburg campus and Sarasota-Manatee campus can be found on their websites.
 During the Covid-19 pandemic, the USF Counseling Center is still committed to providing training to future mental health professionals.
 The bulk of our work has become telehealth, and trainees provide services and receive supervision through videoconferencing technology.
 Health and safety precautions are taken seriously including maintaining proper physical distancing, wearing of masks when traveling through hallways, videoconferencing meetings and remote work when possible.

 Our center seeks to prepare developing clinicians from multiple disciplines including psychology, counseling, and social work.
 The three training programs incorporate the traditional hallmarks of evidenced based collegiate mental health (individual therapy, group counseling, outreach, consultation, and supervision), a commitment to social justice embedded throughout, and innovative efforts utilizing technology resources and coordinated treatment with other healthcare providers and campus partners to provide exceptional care for our students and their whole well-being.

 I am proud to let you know that the USF Counseling Center is fully accredited by the International Association of Counseling Services.
 Our first training program, the doctoral internship, has been continuously accredited by the American Psychological Association for over 30 years and we are an active member of the Association of Psychology Postdoctoral and Internship Centers.
 Over the years, we have added exceptional training programs for post-doctoral fellows and graduate students from multiple disciplines in mental health.